 The extern Checksum16 declaration describes an external block whose services can be invoked to compute checksums.

-Simple Switch data plane architecture description
+Very Simple Switch data plane architecture description

-In order to fully understand SS’s behavior and write meaningful P4 programs for it, and for implementing a control plane, we also need a full behavioral description of the fixed-function blocks.
+In order to fully understand VSS’s behavior and write meaningful P4 programs for it, and for implementing a control plane, we also need a full behavioral description of the fixed-function blocks.
 This section can be seen as a simple example illustrating all the details that have to be handled when writing a target architecture description.

 The P4 language is not intended to cover the description of all such functional blocks – the language can only describe the interfaces between programmable blocks and the target – in the previous program this interface is given by the Parser, Pipe and Deparser declarations.
 In practice we expect that the complete target description will be provided as an executable program and/or diagrams and text; in this document we provide a verbal description in English.